axelarnetwork/arcs/ARCs/ARC-17.md

 #### LOCK_UNLOCK (`2`)

 Tokens are locked on source chain and unlocked from pre-existing supply on destination chain.
-Use this manager type for coins that meet the following conditions:
+Use this manager type for coins that meet the following criteria:
 - Existing tokens with established supply distribution
 - No minting authority available or desired
 - Simple integration without authority transfer